 Prerequisite: Graduate standing.
 Project management processes and knowledge areas as sanctioned by the International Project Management Institute (PMI).
 Successful completion of the course will earn 23 contact hours/professional development units (PDUs) issued by PMI.

 (Same as INFS 6835.)
 Prerequisite: BIA 6000 or BIA 2610 and 3620.
 Focuses on application development using electronic spreadsheets to improve decision making efficiency and effectiveness.
 Uses a hands-on approach to develop skills in electronic spreadsheets and modeling applied to a variety of business situations.
 Not acceptable for credit toward the degree requirements for the M.S. in Information Systems but may be required as a prerequisite at the discretion of the program coordinator.

 (Same as BIA 6905.)
-Prerequisites: BIA 6000 and MBAI 6835 or BIA 2610 and BIA 3620.
+Prerequisites: BIA 6000 and MBAI 6835 or BIA 2610 and BIA 3620; permission of department.
 An applied approach to the understanding, development, and application of prescriptive and data analytic tools to model and analyze business data.
 A hands-on focus utilized with both commonly-used spreadsheet software and specialized business intelligence software for the student to develop skills for self-service business analytics.